 It is a bit weird to swim through a school of small jellyfish but if they do sting you it feels like an insect bite or nettle sting.
 More annoying for 10 minutes than actually painful.
 The estuary that splits Klong Prao beach in two makes for a prime jellyfish hangout for a couple of weeks a year at the beginning and end of the rainy season.

 The estuary itself is a little haven of tranquility.
 There’s nowhere like this elsewhere on the west coast or indeed on the island.
 It’s also the only place on the west coast where you can moor a speedboat or fishing boat right outside your house.
 The bank nearest the main road is lined with fisherman’s houses, and two good seafood restaurants that I mentioned earlier – ‘Iyara’ & ‘Phu Talay’.

 The opposite bank has half a dozen houses and is backed by mangrove trees and coconut palms which lead down to the beach 150 metres further back.
 This is where I live, and a lovely place it is too.
 If you want a comfortable, quiet place to stay, take a look at ‘Baan Rim Nam‘ . . . .our guesthouse.
 And also our holiday home ‘ Baan Moon‘ is down here too.
-And not far from us is a more upmarket guesthouse, ‘Watercolours‘ run by a laid back Dutch couple and their two dogs.
+And not far from us is a more upmarket guesthouse, ‘Watercolours‘ run by a laid back Dutch guy, Eric and gets great reviews.

 To get to this area of beach take the road signposted to Santhiya Tree Resort, KP Huts, Watercolours and Tiger Hut.
 After 100 metres you’ll pass a small Muay Thai gym which offers cheap personal training for any aspiring Muay Thai fighters.
 You can book a course for a day, week or month.